Partially multiplicative quandles and simplicial Hurwitz spaces: Partially multiplicative quandles and their relation to groups

-We obtain a category $\PMQGrp$ of PMQ-group pairs. \end{defn} For instance Lemma \ref{lem:mainsequence} implies that $(\Q,\cG(\Q),\eta,\rho)$ is a PMQ-group pair for all PMQ $\Q$; since $\rho$ factors through the quotient by $\cK(\Q)$ (see Notation \ref{nota:cK}), we also have that $(\Q,\cG(\Q)/\cK(\Q))$ is naturally a PMQ-group pair.
-Moreover, if $S$ and $G$ are as in Definition \ref{defn:fullsubPMQ}, then $(S,G)$ is a PMQ-group pair in a natural way.
+We obtain a category $\PMQGrp$ of PMQ-group pairs. \end{defn} By Lemma \ref{lem:mainsequence}, $(\Q,\cG(\Q),\eta,\rho)$ is a PMQ-group pair for all PMQ $\Q$; moreover, since $\rho$ factors through the quotient by $\cK(\Q)$ (see Notation \ref{nota:cK}), we also have that $(\Q,\cG(\Q)/\cK(\Q))$ is naturally a PMQ-group pair.
+Finally, if $S$ and $G$ are as in Definition \ref{defn:fullsubPMQ}, then $(S,G)$ is a PMQ-group pair in a natural way.

 \begin{defn} Let $(\Q,G,\fe,\fr)$ and $(\Q',G',\fe',\fr')$ be PMQ-group pairs.
 We define the product $(\Q,G)\times(\Q',G')$ as the PMQ-group pair $(\Q\times\Q',G\times G',\fe\times\fe',\fr\times\fr')$, where: \begin{itemize} \item the conjugation on $\Q\times\Q'$ is defined component-wise, and the product $(a,a')(b,b')$ is defined if and only if the products $ab\in\Q$ and $a'b'\in\Q'$ are defined: in this case $(a,a')(b,b')=(ab,a'b')$; \item $G\times G'$ is given the product group structure, and $\fe\times\fe'\colon(a,a')\mapsto(\fe(a),\fe'(a'))$; \item for $(g,g')\in G\times G'$ we set $\fr\times\fr'\colon (g,g')\mapsto \Big((a,a')\mapsto (\fr(g)(a),\fr(g')(a'))\Big)$. \end{itemize} The product $(\Q,G)\times(\Q',G')$ is the categorical product of $(\Q,G)$ and $(\Q',G')$ in $\PMQGrp$, and its projections are denoted $p_{(\Q,G)}\colon(\Q,G)\times(\Q',G')\to(\Q,G)$ and $p_{(\Q',G')}\colon(\Q,G)\times(\Q',G')\to(\Q',G')$. \end{defn} \begin{nota} We will denote by $(\one,\one)$ the unique PMQ-group pair $(\Q,G)$ for which both $\Q$ and $G$ consist of the only element $\one$. \end{nota}